npm-wharf/mcgonagall/README.md

 You can see examples of this in action in the `/spec` folder under the `plain-source` (specs) and `plain-verify` (output) as well as the `tokenized-source` (specs) and `tokenized-verify` (output) folders.

-## Service Specification
+## Resource Specification

-The service specification captures the Docker image, metadata and resources required to create the service.
-Effort was made to eliminate Kubernetes implementation artifacts and stick to the data, but it is very clear that the service is being described in terms of a container.
+The resource specification captures the metadata necessary to define one or more resource manifests.
+Effort was made to eliminate Kubernetes implementation artifacts and stick to the data.
+The specification is bias towards creation of a single-container manifest with other manifests intended to support it.

+It is possible to create a resource spec that is intended to generate a set of RBAC manifests or a Network Policy.

-### Example Service Specification
+### Example Resource Specification

 The following demonstrates how all the sections would work together.
 Well over 200 lines of Kubernetes manifests would be derived from this, not to mention the NGiNX configuration block for the reverse proxy used by the cluster.